Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 2: Alignment

-\textit{Contrastive learning}: When we have supervised data in the form of connected modality pairs, contrastive learning is a popular approach where the goal is to match representations of the same concept expressed in different modalities~\cite{baltruvsaitis2018multimodal}.
-Several objective functions for learning aligned spaces from varying quantities of paired~\cite{cao2017transitive,faghri2017vse++,huang2017cross} and unpaired~\cite{grave2019unsupervised} data have been proposed.
-Many of the ideas in learning coordinated representations (Section~\ref{representation_coordination}) that enforce similarity~\cite{frome2013devise,liang2021cross} or other more general forms of structure (e.g., correlation analysis~\cite{Hardoon2003,Rasiwasia2010}, order and hierarchical structure~\cite{Vendrov2016,zhang2016learning}, and cross-modal hashing~\cite{Bronstein2010,Jiang2015,Kumar2011}) are also applicable for discrete grounding.
-Several examples include aligning books with their corresponding movies/scripts by training a CNN to measure similarities between scenes and text~\cite{zhu2015aligning}, evaluating the quality of a match between a referring expression and an object in an image~\cite{mao2016generation,yu2016modeling}, and finding similarities between image regions and their descriptions~\cite{hu2016natural}.
-Recent work has also explored grounding using syntax by leveraging the syntactic structure in language for fine-grained alignment between words and image regions~\cite{cirik2018using,kottur2018visual}.
+\textbf{Local alignment} between connected elements is particularly suitable for multimodal tasks where there is clear segmentation into discrete elements such as words in text or object bounding boxes in images or videos (e.g., tasks such as visual coreference resolution~\cite{kottur2018visual}, visual referring expression recognition~\cite{cirik2018using,cirik2020refer360}, and cross-modal retrieval~\cite{frome2013devise,plummer2015flickr30k}).
+When we have supervised data in the form of connected modality pairs, \textit{contrastive learning} is a popular approach where the goal is to match representations of the same concept expressed in different modalities~\cite{baltruvsaitis2018multimodal}.
+Several objective functions for learning aligned spaces from varying quantities of paired~\cite{cao2017transitive,huang2017cross} and unpaired~\cite{grave2019unsupervised} data have been proposed.
+Many of the ideas that enforce strong~\cite{frome2013devise,liang2021cross} or partial~\citep{andrew2013deep,vendrov2015order,zhang2016learning} representation coordination (\S\cref{sec:representation2}) are also applicable for local alignment.
+Several examples include aligning books with their corresponding movies/scripts~\cite{zhu2015aligning}, matching referring expressions to visual objects~\cite{mao2016generation}, and finding similarities between image regions and their descriptions~\cite{hu2016natural}.
+Methods for local alignment have also enabled the learning of shared semantic concepts not purely based on language but also on additional modalities such as vision~\cite{huang2017cross}, sound~\cite{cirik2018visual,socher2013zero}, and multimedia~\cite{zhu2015aligning} that are useful for downstream tasks.